 I purchased "The Sanctuary" at Long Calm in February 2017 to serve as a studio and home for my artistic exploration.
 Based within the Forge Road African American Survey District, this is a place where the lives of the enslaved are honored, where the truth about history is told.
 In October 2018 I held a live podcast recording for Artifactual Journey with an intimate audience in attendance.
-My location affords easy access to the historical ruins at the river, which are part of Gunpowder Falls State Park.
+My location affords easy access to the historical ruins at the river.

 Through the camera lens I embarked on a journey of awakening, from birds, to insects, to the tiniest details of the forest floor as I sought to answer the myserious call of fields, forests, oceans, and rivers.
 I slowly came to understand that I was called by plea eachoing from forgotten people and whitewashed history: to know the ground on which we walk.

 My journey could be compared to a process of becoming bi-lingual: translating in real time the visual language of a world encoded in whitewash back into the language of truth that lies beneath.
 I live at the iron forges where people were enslaved, just across the river from people enslaved on a tobacco plantation.
 In the morning I drive to my office where the enslaved once labored on the Canton Plantation.
 As I spend more and more time communing with these artifacts, they give up more and more of their secrets, like the iron pieces I find around the crumbling puddling furnace on the Gunpowder.
 Every detail is a new nuance we have now learned to interpret.